 Newly automated processes are rarely perfect.
 You’ll find bottlenecks, breakdowns, and opportunities for improvement will appear over time.
 Process analytics will help you monitor, measure, and improve processes to steady improve them.

 The integration of RPA with the Nintex Platform makes the deployment of bots faster and easier.
 Employees can train bots without code, empowering them to solve their own problems.
 This builds the necessary foundation upon which your new RPA initiative can scale and succeed.

-To find out more about implementing RPA through the Nintex Platform, sign up for a Foxtrot RPA demo today.
+To find out more about implementing RPA through the Nintex Platform, sign up for a Nintex RPA demo today.